Special Education (M.Ed.)

 This program is designed for those who wish to earn licensure and teach children with special education needs in a K-12 classroom setting.
 Three credit hours in human growth and development are required for licensure in addition to the graduate program requirements.

-The M.Ed. in special education: general curriculum is available at Marymount’s Arlington locations with classes held on the main campus and some classes offered at the Ballston Center.
+The M.Ed. in special education: general curriculum is available at Marymount’s main campus.
 The program is also available through Marymount’s Professional Development Schools (PDS) partnership with Fairfax county public schools in the ofrmat of a one year full-time internship. .

 Additional Endorsement Options: An additional endorsement in elementary education is available to students in this program.
 See information under “Teaching Licensure Additional Endorsement” in elementary education (PK-6) for requirements.

 Many courses require field experience.
 See course descriptions for details.

 (ED 500 and ED 509 are required as the first courses in this program, as they provide the foundation for all other courses.)